Acerx-AMJ/Dfunge/README.md

 # Dfunge
 Dfunge is a successor to Cfunge, which is a 2D esoteric programming language based off Befunge-93.
+There are various examples available in the examples folder.
+Some are outdated, though.

 ## Language Overview
 Dfunge is laid out on a two-dimensional playground, just like Befunge-93.
 The playfield is practically infinite in size (-2147483648 to 2147483647 on both axes).
 The program counter starts at (0, 0) and is pointed to the right.
 Just like in Befunge-93, the program counter has inertia, meaning that it will continue moving in a specific direction until it is changed, but it does not wrap around when it reaches a limit.
 When the program counter lands on a command, it gets executed.